 Respondents also indicated the need for guidance on how to use the tool to assess biases in the NMA.
-These results highlight the necessity for clear and easy to understand elaboration and explanation materials plus training, and perhaps the development of more structured guidelines for reaching domain-based risk of bias judgements (eg, algorithms).
-Many knowledge users erroneously thought the RoB NMA tool's final assessment would be used in an evaluation of the certainty of the evidence (eg, CINeMA (Confidence in Network Meta-Analysis or Grading of Recommendations, Assessment, Development and Evaluations of the assessment of the potential biases in an NMA.
+These results highlight the necessity for clear and easy to understand elaboration and explanation materials plus training, and perhaps the development of more structured guidelines for reaching domain-based risk of bias judgements (eg, algorithms).25 Many knowledge users erroneously thought the RoB NMA tool's final assessment would be used in an evaluation of the certainty of the evidence (eg, CINeMA (Confidence in Network Meta-Analysis26) or Grading of Recommendations, Assessment, Development and Evaluations27), even though we clearly stated that our proposed tool is intended for the assessment of the potential biases in an NMA.
 Only the quantitative results of an NMA (ie, the analysis) are used in a certainty of the evidence evaluation.

 We aimed to engage knowledge users and NMA experts early in the tool development for multiple reasons.
-Engagement would ensure that our tool will be relevant, useable and accepted.
-The Delphi expert responses provided us with feedback on which concepts would be most relevant, and the knowledge user responses emphasised the desire for future training and desire to help us with dissemination and communication of findings.
-10 11
+Engagement would ensure that our tool will be relevant, useable and accepted.9 The Delphi expert responses provided us with feedback on which concepts would be most relevant, and the knowledge user responses emphasised the desire for future training10 and desire to help us with dissemination and communication of findings.^{10 11}